xmos/fwk_rtos/doc/rtos_drivers/qspi_flash.rst

 QSPI Flash RTOS Driver
 ######################

-This driver can be used to instantiate and control a Quad SPI flash I/O interface on XCore in an RTOS application.
+This driver can be used to instantiate and control a Quad SPI flash I/O interface on xcore in an RTOS application.

 ******************
 Initialization API